lefidelity/hacs-steam-tracker/README.md

 2. Search for **Steam Tracker**.
 3. Provide your **Steam User ID**, **Steam Web API key**, and a friendly **integration name**.

+> ⚠️ **Note:** If you want to use the examples out of the box use the default "Steam Tracker" as the friendly name.

-The integration creates sensors automatically with names based on the title you choose.
+The integration creates sensors automatically with names based on the friendly name you choose.
+All examples will assume "Steam Tracker" as friendly name.

 Already using `configuration.yaml`?
 Leave your existing entry in place for the first restart so Home Assistant can import it into the UI, then remove the YAML.